ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.8.3.
 EBS Encryption

-Provides at rest encryption for block volumes and snapshots.

 When you don't have EBS encryption, the volume is not encrypted.
 The physical hardware itself may be performing at rest encryption, but that is a separate thing.

 When you set up an EBS volume initially, EBS uses KMS and a customer master key.
 This can be the EBS default (CMK) which is referred to as `aws/ebs` or it could be a customer managed CMK which you manage yourself.

 That key is used by EBS when an encrypted volume is created.
 The CMK generates an encrypted **data encryption key (DEK)** which is stored with the volume with on the physical disk.
 This key can only be decrypted using KMS when a role with the proper permissions to decrypt that DEK.

-When the volume is first used, EBS asks CMS to decrypt the key and stores the decrypted key in memory on the EC2 host while it's being used.
+When the volume is first used, EBS asks KMS to decrypt the key and stores the decrypted key in memory on the EC2 host while it's being used.
 At all other times it's stored on the volume in encrypted form.

 When the EC2 instance is using the encrypted volume, it can use the decrypted data encryption key to move data on and off the volume.
 It is used for all cryptographic operations when data is being used to and from the volume.